 Since that realization, I have been consciously working on cultivating a leisure life that is enjoyable, that I look forward to, and that I don’t need to force myself to get off the internet for.

 Of course, what we consider leisure is going to be different for everyone.

 What do you enjoy doing in your free time?
 What activities help you relax?
 How do you want to spend your free time?
 What brings excitement into your life?
 If digital distractions didn’t exist, what would you be doing instead?

 Those are some questions we can ask ourselves to find out what works for us as we actively and consciously cultivate a leisure life that doesn’t depend on low-effort digital distractions for entertainment and to pass the time.

 It is also important to realize that it is going to be an ongoing process.
-It’s going to be a continuous struggle as your interests change, some of your leisure activities get boring, you get enticed back to your favorite time-wasting websites, etc.
+It’s going to be a continuous struggle as your interests change, some of your leisure activities get boring, or you get enticed back to your favourite time-wasting websites.

 The important thing to remember is to continue to tweak and adapt to these changes and challenges, and remain diligent with our free time and find ways to enjoy it without the noise from the online world.